 Once I had decided on the appliances, I worked out the cabinets around them to include specific storage for everything we have in our kitchen.
 I was delighted when I figured out a way to have a little walk-in pantry next to the fridge as this gave me sufficient storage to be able to do away wall units altogether!

 Given my modern-classic style, a Shaker style kitchen was non-negotiable for me.
-The lack of wall units meant the kitchen would feel open and airy so I knew I could be bolder with the colour of the base units.
+The absence of wall units meant the kitchen would feel open and airy so I knew I could be bolder with the colour of the base units.
 It had to be a colour that would always be easy to live with and one that I hadn’t seen in any other kitchen (and I have seen a LOT of kitchens), because I like to make my life difficult and be different, haha!
 After looking at paint chart after paint chart, I settled on a complex muted blue-grey: Squid Ink from Paint and Paper Library.

 Bespoke painted kitchens can be very pricey, but if you can design your own, then DIY Kitchens offer unbeatable value on their bespoke painted options, or perhaps you may even like their standard colours which makes it even more affordable.
 [If you aren’t confident about designing your own kitchen, I offer kitchen design services to clients nationwide. 😊]

-I love an informal look in a kitchen and have always loved kitchens that mixed worktops: stone and wood create a wonderful contrast so I opted for a Statuario marble effect quartz worktop from CRL Stone for the perimeter and a full stave oak worktop for the island.
-The oak worktop was supplied by the lovely people at Worktop Express who I am also very fortunate to be working with.
+I love an informal look in a kitchen and have always loved kitchens that mixed worktops: stone and wood create a wonderful contrast so I opted for a marble effect quartz worktop from CRL Stone for the perimeter and a full stave oak worktop* for the island.
+The oak worktop was supplied by the lovely people at Worktop Express who I am also very happy to be working with.
 Keep reading for more details about the worktops.
-Also, when the kitchen and utility are complete, I’ll be writing a post about different types of kitchen worktops – including my personal experience and the pros and cons of each – so stay tuned for that.]
+Also, when the kitchen and utility are complete, I’ll be writing a post about different types of kitchen worktops – including my personal experience and the pros and cons of each – so stay tuned for that.